1. Home

 Hawaii

-Hawaii's Energy Resources Code 196-7 states that “no person shall be prevented by any covenant, declaration, bylaws, restriction, deed, lease, term, provision, condition, codicil, contract, or similar binding agreement, however worded, from installing a solar energy device on any single-family residential dwelling or townhouse that the person owns.”
+Hawaii's Energy Resources Code 196-7 states “no person shall be prevented by any covenant, declaration, bylaws, restriction, deed, lease, term, provision, condition, codicil, contract, or similar binding agreement, however worded, from installing a solar energy device on any single-family residential dwelling or townhouse that the person owns.”

 Idaho

-Idaho House Bill 158 specifies that “no homeowner’s association may add, amend, or enforce any covenant, condition, or restriction in such a way that limits or prohibits the installation of solar panels or solar collectors on the rooftop of any property or structure therein within the jurisdiction of the homeowners association. a homeowners association May adopt reasonable rules regarding the placement of solar panels or solar collectors if those rules do not prevent the installation of the device and pair the functioning of the device or restrict its use or adversely affect the cost or efficiency of the device.”
+Idaho House Bill 158 specifies “no homeowner’s association may add, amend, or enforce any covenant, condition, or restriction in such a way that limits or prohibits the installation of solar panels or solar collectors on the rooftop of any property or structure therein within the jurisdiction of the homeowners association. a homeowners association may adopt reasonable rules regarding the placement of solar panels or solar collectors if those rules do not prevent the installation of the device and pair the functioning of the device or restrict its use or adversely affect the cost or efficiency of the device.”

 Illinois